ImpromptAI/openplugin/README.md

 ![Alt text](docs/openplugin_logo.jpg?raw=75x75 "Logo")
-#### Do you want to create a plugin?

-If you want to create a plugin, this project is NOT FOR YOU.
+### Who is this project for?

-This project is only for those who want to create a container / execution environment to run the plugins.
+This project is for plugin platform providers (i.e., those who want to create a container / execution environment that run the plugins).
 This is a Service Provider interface.
 In other words, we’re clearly separating ‘those who create plugins’ from ‘platforms that run plugins’.
+If your an application developer wanting to create a plugin, this project is likely not for you.
+But, you should be ensuring that the plugin framework you choose has an OpenPlugin interface.

-#### Terminology
+### Terminology
 Unfortunately, as this is an emerging space, there are lots of competing terms floating around.
 Specific to this project, here are the definitions we’re using:

 <ol>